DanielRodriguez9/DanielRodriguez9/README.md

-# 👋 ¡Hola!
-Soy Daniel Rodriguez
+# 👋 Hi!
+I'm Daniel Rodriguez

-🎓 Ingeniero de Sistemas en formación constante
+🎓 Systems Engineer in continuous learning
-💻 Apasionado por el desarrollo backend y la ciberseguridad
+💻 Passionate about backend development and cybersecurity

-Actualmente me estoy especializando en desarrollo backend con **Java y Spring Boot**, y complemento mis estudios con el **curso de Google en Análisis de Ciberseguridad**.
+Currently, I'm specializing in backend development with **Java and Spring Boot**, and complementing my studies with the **Google Cybersecurity Analyst course**.

 ---

-## 🚀 Aprendiendo y practicando
+## 🚀 Learning and Practicing
-- Desarrollo de **APIs REST** con Java + Spring Boot
+- Developing **REST APIs** with Java + Spring Boot
-- Python y sus frameworks
+- Python and its frameworks
-- Uso de **Postman** para pruebas de endpoints
+- Using **Postman** for endpoint testing
-- **Análisis de Ciberseguridad** (detección de amenazas, monitoreo, análisis de eventos)
+- **Cybersecurity Analysis** (threat detection, monitoring, event analysis)
-- **Administración de usuarios y permisos en Linux**
+- **User and permission management in Linux**
-- **SQL** para filtrado y análisis de datos
+- **SQL** for data filtering and analysis
-- Automatización y scripting básico con **Python**
+- Basic automation and scripting with **Python**

 ---

-## 🌱 Objetivo actual
+## 🌱 Current Objective
-Desarrollar proyectos personales que integren **seguridad básica y desarrollo backend**, como un sistema de login seguro o auditoría de accesos con análisis de logs y mucho mas.
+Develop personal projects that integrate **basic security and backend development**, like a secure login system or access auditing with log analysis, and much more.

 ---

-## 📫 ¿Hablamos?
+## 📫 Let's talk?
 - ✉️ ricardoparra09999@gmail.com